Second order semi-parametric inference for multivariate log Gaussian Cox processes: Introduction

 \section{Introduction}

 A multivariate or multi-type point pattern is a marked point pattern where the marks belong to a finite set corresponding to different types of points.
 Equivalently, a multivariate point pattern can be viewed as a finite collection of ordinary point patterns, where each of these point patterns consists of points of a specific type.
 In this paper we consider point pattern data from biology and criminology.
-In the former case the point pattern represents locations of different types of cells in a tumor and in the latter case crime scenes of different types of crimes.
+In the former case the point pattern represents locations of different types of cells in a tumor and in the latter case, crime scenes of different types of crimes.
 An obvious key point of interest is then to study possible associations between the points of different types.

-If consistent estimates of the intensity functions are available, and under assumptions of second-order intensity reweighted stationarity \citep{baddeley:moeller:waagepetersen:00} or intensity-reweighted moment stationarity \citep{lieshout:11}, an immediate approach is to compute non-parametric cross summary statistics such as cross $K$, cross pair correlation, or cross $J$ functions \citep{moeller:waagepetersen:03,baddeley:jammalamadaka:nair:14,cronie:lieshout:16}.
-Parametric estimation of cross associations is also possible, see e.g.\ \cite{jalilian:etal:15,Waage,choiruddin:etal:19} who used parametric models of intensity and pair correlation functions, or \cite{rajala:murrell:olhede:17} who specified a full model in terms of a multivariate Markov point process.
+If consistent estimates of the intensity functions are available, and assuming second-order intensity reweighted stationarity \citep{baddeley:moeller:waagepetersen:00} or intensity-reweighted moment stationarity \citep{lieshout:11}, an immediate approach is to compute non-parametric cross summary statistics such as cross $K$, cross pair correlation, or cross $J$ functions \citep{moeller:waagepetersen:03,baddeley:jammalamadaka:nair:14,cronie:lieshout:16}.
+Parametric estimation of cross associations is also possible. \cite{jalilian:etal:15}, \cite{Waage} and \cite{choiruddin:etal:19} used parametric models of intensity and pair correlation functions, while \cite{rajala:murrell:olhede:17} specified a full multivariate Markov point process model.

 In some cases it is not straightforward to estimate the intensity function.
-For the cells data considered in this paper, the intensities of each type appear to be very heterogeneous, possibly varying within regions corresponding to different types of tissue.
+For the cells data, the intensities of each type appear to be very heterogeneous, possibly varying within regions corresponding to different types of tissue.
 However, it is not straightforward to delienate these regions.
-For the crime data considered, the intensity functions depend in a complex manner on the urban structures and the population density.
+For the crime data, the intensity functions depend in a complex manner on the urban structures and the population density.